-Completer and skills-building students at Antelope Valley College were surveyed if they met one of the following criteria in 2016-2017, and did not enroll (or were minimally enrolled) in 2017-2018: earned a certificate of 6 or more units, earned a vocational degree, or earned 9+ CTE units.
-The survey was administered in early 2019 by e-mail, text message (SMS), and telephone.
+Completer and skills-building students at Antelope Valley College were surveyed if they met one of the following criteria in 2018-2019, and did not enroll (or were minimally enrolled) in 2019-2020: earned a certificate of 6 or more units, earned a vocational degree, or earned 9+ CTE units (noncredit cohorts earned a noncredit vocational/CTE award or completed at least 48 CTE hours in that year).
+The survey was administered in 2021/2022 by e-mail, text message (SMS), and telephone.
 The survey addressed student perceptions of their CTE program, employment outcomes, and how their coursework and training relate to their current career.
-A total of 1282 students were surveyed and 421 (33%) students responded: 36% by email, 55% by phone, and 9% by SMS.
+A total of 1371 students were surveyed and 354 (26%) students responded: 41% by email, 42% by phone, and 17% by SMS.